MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/0_domain_study/README.md

 ## 💡 Summary

-Returns in e-commerce are not just individual events—they reflect deeper patterns and structural design issues.
+Returns in e-commerce are not just individual events—they reflect deeper patterns & structural design issues.
 This project aims to apply **AI (supervised learning)** to detect return risks early and suggest design/UX improvements to reduce return rates over time.